keystonejs/keystone/docs/guides/schema.md

 }
 ```

-_(NOTE: Only a subset of all the generated types/mutations/queries are shown
+> **Note:** Only a subset of all the generated types/mutations/queries are shown
-here.
-To see a more complete example [follow the Quick Start](/docs/quick-start/README.md).)_
+> here.
+To see a more complete example [follow the Quick Start](/docs/quick-start/README.md)

 ### Customising lists and fields